trycatchmsvc/beginner-s-notes/README.md

 Dynamic array
 =====================

-❗❗❗For the work with dynamic array you need have a data about numbers of slots❗❗❗
+❗❗❗For the work with dynamic array you need have a data about number of elements❗❗❗

 ```c++
 #include <iostream>